tkem/cachetools/docs/index.rst

 current size of the cache.

-All cache classes accept an optional `missing` keyword argument in their constructor, which can be used to provide a default or factory function.
+All cache classes accept an optional `missing` keyword argument in their constructor, which can be used to provide a default factory function.
 If a key `key` is not present, the ``cache[key]`` operation calls :meth:`Cache.__missing__`, which in turn calls `missing` with `key` as argument.
-The cache will then store the object returned from `missing(key)` as the new cache value for `key`, possibly discarding other items if the cache is full.
+The cache will then store the object returned from ``missing(key)`` as the new cache value for `key`, possibly discarding other items if the cache is full.
 This may be used to easily provide caching for existing single-argument functions, for example::